A&W (Canada): Divergences with A&W (Great American Brand)

 The Canadian menu diverges significantly from their international counterparts franchised through A Great American Brand.
 This divergence is due to the brand's separate management and ownership.
 The only Burger Family product available by name in U.S. locations is the Papa Burger.
-The Papa Burger differs significantly between Canada and the U.S., adding lettuce, tomato and cheese slices to resemble the Canadian Teen Burger.
-Notable products on the U.S. menu not available in Canada include deep-fried cheese curds and soft serve-based products such as sundaes.
+The Papa Burger differs significantly between Canada and the U.S. Notable products on the U.S. menu not available in Canada include deep-fried cheese curds and soft serve-based products such as sundaes.

 Animal welfare

 The chicken and eggs served at A&W are from hens who lived in enriched cages and were fed a vegetarian diet, as chickens are omnivores.
 Antibiotics are only used in the company's animals when medically necessary, and those animals are taken out of production.
-All pork comes from Canadian suppliers and thus no longer use gestation crates (as it's been banned since 2014).
-Moreover, A&W claims to be trying to use 100% open housing by 2021.
+Moreover, A&W claimed to be trying to use 100% open housing by 2021.
 A&W has also announced plans for their meat production to meet Global Animal Partnership's level 2 certification, but did not provide a timeline.